BVLC/caffe/examples/mnist/readme.md

 # Training LeNet on MNIST with Caffe

 We will assume that you have Caffe successfully compiled.
 If not, please refer to the [Installation page](/installation.html).
 In this tutorial, we will assume that your Caffe installation is located at `CAFFE_ROOT`.
+On Windows use the powershell (`.ps1`) instead of the bash (`.sh`) scripts.

 ## Prepare Datasets